ronreiter/interactive-tutorials/tutorials/learn-golang.org/en/Loops.md

 		}
 	}

+You can omit the init and post statement in the `for` loop to get a while loop.
+The below loop works like a while loop

+	package main

+	import "fmt"

+	func main() {
+		i := 0

+		for i < 10 {
+			fmt.Println(i)
+			i++
+		}
+	}

 Exercise
 --------
-Find the sum of numbers from 1 to 100
+Find the sum of numbers from 1 to 100 using a for loop

 Tutorial Code
 -------------